 I’ve had a lot of requests for tutorials on how to do a full bust adjustment (FBA) and small bust adjustment (SBA) for french darts like the one in my Dove Pattern, so I wanted to make sure we had a tutorial on how to do them on a french dart specifically!

 The steps for doing an FBA or SBA on a French dart are very similar to a side seam bust dart, with a few extra considerations since French darts are constructed a bit differently.

-So first things first – Let’s figuring how what a bust adjustment is and whether you even need one!
+So first things first – Let’s figure how what a bust adjustment is and whether you even need one!